ology/techn.ology.net/blog/2025/09/28/musical-creativity-with-python/index.markdown

   - MIDI
 ---

-Recently, I found that there were big gaps in the musical creativity packages on [pypi](https://pypi.org/).
+Recently, I found that there were gaps in the musical creativity packages on [pypi](https://pypi.org/).
 There are packages for music analysis and utilities for doing MIDI things, but nothing I could find for actual creativity.
 I decided to rectify this and port my [music and MIDI Perl code](https://metacpan.org/author/GENE) to Python.

 ---